-Price: A one-way boat ride will cost you about 5 Euros.
+Price: A one-way boat ride to/from St. Peter’s Pool will cost you about 5 Euros.

 Getting from the Blue Grotto to Marsaxlokk: Again, to save time, I decided to take a taxi.
 It should cost about 20 Euros (again, I know it’s not cheap), but it only takes about 15 minutes instead of an hour and a half.
 The alternative is to take bus 201 from the Blue Grotto the airport (yes, the airport) and bus 119 from there to Marsaxlokk.
 Other bus routes include even more switches and take more time.